DevExpress/testcafe/docs/articles/documentation/test-api/authentication/user-roles.md

 ## Troubleshooting

-### Actions That Work in Test Code Fail Within a Role
+### Test Actions Fail After Authentication

-This issue may be caused by page caching.
+This issue can be caused by the browser's page caching.
+Try disabling it and check if the issue persists.

-Role's initialization starts with clear local and session storages.
-The subsequent actions can add or modify items in these storages.

-However, navigation that may occur in the role code resets both storages.
-To preserve changes made by previous actions, TestCafe saves the storage content to the server before the navigation, and then restores it on the destination page.
-However, if the browser retrieves the destination page from cache, TestCafe is unable to restore the storages.

-To ensure that local and session storages are not reset after navigation, disable page caching.
-Note that this slows down the test execution.

 Use the [fixture.disablePageCaching](../test-code-structure.md#disable-page-caching) and [test.disablePageCaching](../test-code-structure.md#disable-page-caching) methods to disable caching during a particular fixture or test.